British anti-invasion preparations of the Second World War: British Army

 Churchill stated "in the last half of September we were able to bring into action on the south coast front sixteen divisions of high quality of which three were armoured divisions or their equivalent in brigades".
 It is significant that the British Government felt sufficiently confident in Britain's ability to repel an invasion (and in its tank production factories) that it sent 154 tanks (52 light, 52 cruiser and 50 infantry) to Egypt in mid-August.
-At this time, Britain's factories were almost matching Germany's output in tanks and, by 1941, they would surpass them.
+At this time, Britain's factories were almost matching German output in tanks, that by 1941, they surpassed.

 Home Guard

 On 14 May 1940, Secretary of State for War Anthony Eden announced the creation of the Local Defence Volunteers (LDV) – later to become known as the Home Guard.
 Far more men volunteered than the government expected and by the end of June, there were nearly 1.5 million volunteers.
 There were plenty of personnel for the defence of the country, but there were no uniforms (a simple armband had to suffice) and equipment was in critically short supply.
 At first, the Home Guard was armed with guns in private ownership, knives or bayonets fastened to poles, Molotov cocktails and improvised flamethrowers.